regenwatchdog/regenwatchdog.github.io/_estates/camden/junipercrescent.md

 The adjoining estates overlook the Regents Canal and are located between Camden Market and Camden Roundhouse.

 In July 2019, housing association One Housing entered into a joint venture with developer Countryside Properties for the redevelopment of the estates.

+One Housing had already started 'decanting' secure tenants by offering them rehousing in its existing stock elsewhere in the borough.
+It has filled the vacant homes with short-term intermediate rent tenants.

 A ballot was supposed to be held by housing association One Housing Group in late March 2020, but this was [postponed](https://onehousing.co.uk/__data/assets/pdf_file/0020/16319/Juniper-Crescent-and-Gilbeys-Yard-project-FAQs-2020.pdf) because of the coronavirus crisis.
 The ballot was postponed until 8th June and consultation sessions were [instead carried out via zoom](https://onehousing.co.uk/__data/assets/pdf_file/0019/17416/Juniper-Crescent-and-Gilbeys-Yard-News-May-2020.pdf):